 Tips for Dealing with Stress and Hypothyroidism

-Now that we know about the decrease in the thyroid levels due to stress, here are a few tips that will help you deal with stress and hypothyroidism in a more effective manner:
+Now that we know about the decrease in thyroid levels due to stress, here are a few tips that will help you deal with stress and hypothyroidism more effectively:

 - Eat a Balanced Diet